rob-smallshire/cartouche/docs/source/index.rst

 ..
-Hieroglyph documentation master file, created by sphinx-quickstart on Tue Nov 22 18:26:54 2011.
+Cartouche documentation master file, created by sphinx-quickstart on Tue Nov 22 18:26:54 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hieroglyph
+Welcome to Cartouche
 =====================

-Hieroglyph is a Sphinx extension for transforming easy-to-read docstrings into the reStructuredText consumed by Sphinx.
+Cartouche is a Sphinx extension for transforming easy-to-read docstrings into the reStructuredText consumed by Sphinx.

 Contents: